https://open.spotify.com/playlist/3oanEeZ54I2nodaNrcr65E?si=28ec6646881048b2

-Take the daily challenge to walk in the light of integrity on the journey of faith.
+Take the Daily Challenge to express praise for the Lord on the journey of faith.

 John Shirk